gridiron-zone/furya/docs/features/staking.md

 :::danger
 **It is strongly NOT recommended that validator operator COMPLETELY unbind self-delegation tokens, Cause the validator will be jailed (removed out of validator set) if he do so.
 The delegator who bonded tokens to this validator will also suffer losses.
-So, it is recommended that validator operator reserve at least 1 grid while unbonding tokens.**
+So, it is recommended that validator operator reserve at least 1 fury while unbonding tokens.**
 :::

 ### Validator Candidates